-Students will complete a depth area and focus on a particular topic area.
-This requirement is required of all students entering the program starting in Fall 2016.
-Students should work with their advisor to see how to plan for those courses.
+Students will complete an area of emphasis and focus on a particular topic area.
+This requirement is for all students entering the program in Fall 2016 and later.
+Students should work with their advisors to see how to plan for those courses.

 All professional evening students are required to complete at least one practicum course for graduation.
-Practicum courses vary between 3 to 4 credit hours per course.
-These hands on courses are designed to provide you an experiential learning opportunity by working on real company projects.
-For a list of practicum courses you can access the Course Descriptions below – all practicum courses are notated with *P.
+Practicum courses vary between 3 to 4 credit hours per class.
+These hands-on courses are designed to provide you with an experiential learning opportunity by working on real company projects.
+For a list of practicum courses, you can access the Course Descriptions below – practicum courses are notated with a *P.

 Creating Your Plan for Completion

-Students can choose the best format and timeline for completing the professional evening program based on their own academic, professional, and personal needs.
-We encourage students to speak with an advisor to determine the best path toward completion based on their own circumstances.
+Students can choose the best format and timeline for completing the professional evening program based on their academic, professional, and personal needs.
+We encourage students to speak with their advisor to determine the best path toward completion based on their circumstances.

-When deciding on a track, students should expect to spend at least 3-4 hours per credit hour taken on outside the classroom on reading, coursework, group projects, and studying in a week.
+When deciding on a track, students should expect to spend at least 3-4 hours per credit hour outside the classroom on reading, coursework, group projects, and studying.

 The accelerated track is an intensive plan that allows students to complete their program in 21 months.
-The accelerated path is targeted toward Professional MBA students who value time to degree completion above all other factors.
+The accelerated path is best suited for Professional MBA students who value a timely degree completion above all other factors.

 Students on the accelerated path are more limited when it comes to elective and concentration course selection.
-It is likely that they will have to complete an international course or take a course at the campus that is not their home campus (RTP, Main Campus or online) in order to complete graduation requirements in 21 months.
-Students should consult a Jenkins MBA academic advisor to confirm the most appropriate course plan.
+You will likely have to complete an international course and/or take a class at another campus (RTP, Main Campus, or online) to complete all graduation requirements within the intended timeframe.

 |Term 1||Term 2||Term 3||Term 4||Term 5|